jfvillablanca/bourne-task-app-api/README.md

 ### Unit Tests <a name="unit-tests"></a>

 - The tests uses `mongodb-memory-server` which spins up a `mongod` instance and holds data in memory.

-  - You could get away with running `yarn start:dev` out of the box and `mongodb-memory-server` will download a mongodb binary based on your operating system.

 - In the rare case that your operating system does not have a [prebuilt binary for mongodb](https://nodkz.github.io/mongodb-memory-server/docs/guides/supported-systems/) such as Alpine Linux or NixOS (the machine that I use 💪)